zzj99/glhosts/README.md

 Scripts for treating formatted text problems:

-1. handling the output from quantum chemistry software
+[emuch] helpped a post in emuch.net/bbs, handling the output from quantum chemistry software.

-2. update g0og1e hosts which is copied from specific website
+[g0og1e] update g0og1e hosts which is copied from specific website